 - Contact your employer; specifically, your employer's human resources department or your union representative.
 Again, guidance may already be there for you.

 - Find out if your state has initiated emergency rules that allow telehealth to be provided for purposes of treatment through workers' compensation.
 If the answer is yes, contact your provider to set up a telehealth visit.

 - If you can't find definitive answers, keep making your concerns known and exploring possible solutions with your case manager and employer.

 For the latest information, check with the following:

-We encourage you to reach out to your PT to see which of these services are possible based on your insurance plan and available technology.
-If you don’t yet have a PT, physical therapists who provide telehealth services may be found using APTA’s Find a PT tool.
-Select your state then type “telehealth” in the Practice Focus field.
+We encourage you to reach out to your physical therapist to see which of these services are possible based on your insurance plan and available technology.
+You can contact a physical therapist directly for an evaluation.
+If you don't yet have a physical therapist, you can find one by using APTA's Find a PT tool.
+Select your state then type "telehealth" in the Practice Focus field.